Faculty & Staff Profile

 237 Bentley Annex

-Jay Eungha Ryu is Professor of Public Policy and Administration in the Department of Political Science.
+Jay E. Ryu is Professor of Public Policy and Administration in the Department of Political Science.
 He has his undergraduate degree in political science from Seoul National University, Korea in 1986.
 He has his MPA degrees from Seoul National University (1988) and the George Washington University (1998).
 He has his Ph.D. from the School of Public and International Affairs at the University of Georgia (2003).
-His areas of specialization are public administration and public budgeting and finance.
+His areas of specialization are public policy and administration and public finance.
 His current research areas have been focused on the political economy of public budgeting.

-·Ryu, J. E. Forthcoming.
-Budgeting and Finance Primer: Key Concepts in Fiscal Choice.
-M. E. Sharpe.
+·Ryu, J. E. 2014.
+The Public Budgeting and Finance Primer: Key Concepts in Fiscal Choice.
+Routledge.

 ·Ryu, J. E. 2011.
 Bounded Bureaucracy and the Budgetary Process in the United States.
 Transaction Publishers.

 ·Ryu, J. E. 2013.
 Performance-based Budgeting (PBB), Allocative Efficiency, and Budget Changes: The Case of the U. S. Department of Commerce.
 Public Finance and Management 13(4)

 ·Ryu, J. E. 2011.
 Legislative Professionalism and Budget Punctuations in State Government Sub-Functional Expenditures.
 Public Budgeting and Finance 31(2)

 ·Ryu, J. E. 2009.
 Exploring the Factors for Budget Stability and Punctuations: A Preliminary Analysis of State Government Sub-Functional Expenditures.
 Policy Studies Journal 37(3)